tenstorrent/tt-metal/docs/source/debug/debug.rst

 The Watcher is a thread that monitors the status of the TT device to help with debug.
 It:

-- logs "waypoints" during execution on each core (to help with hangs)
+- logs "waypoints" during execution on each core to help determine where a hang occured
 - watches L1 address 0 to look for memory corruption
 - sanitizes all transactions and reports invalid X,Y and addresses.
 Further, any core with an invalid transaction will soft hang at the point of that